johnwalicki/STM32MP1-Edge-WatsonIoT-Workshop/README.md

 ### Section 2 - Power up OpenSTLinux and connect to the STM32MP1

-This section shows you how to power up OpenSTLinux on the STM32MP1, detect the WiFi IP address and connect to the device via ssh.
+This section shows you how to power up OpenSTLinux on the STM32MP1, detect the WiFi IP address and connect to the device via ssh

 - Instructions : [Connect to the STM32MP1](part1/POWERUP.md)

 ### Section 3 - Run the Environmental Sensor programs

-This section shows you how to run the Environmental Sensor programs to observe temperature, humidity, acceleration and gyroscope information.
+This section shows you how to run the Environmental Sensor programs to observe temperature, humidity, acceleration and gyroscope information

 - Instructions : [Environmental Sensor Data](part1/SENSORDATA.md)